Kim Beom-soo (businessman): Career

 Kim's first job was as a developer for an online communication service at Samsung's IT services unit.

 In 1998, Kim started Hangame with $184,000 he was given by friends and family.
 The company started as an internet café business but later became South Korea's first online gaming portal.
 He merged the company with web portal Naver in 2000 and later worked as a representative of NHN until 2007.

 Kim moved to Silicon Valley, California in 2005 and created IWILAB, an incubator for Korean entrepreneurs in Mountain View, in 2006.

 In 2010, he started KakaoTalk, which is South Korea's biggest messaging app and is installed on 90% of the country's smartphones.
 In the same year, Kim signed the Giving Pledge, committing to donate the majority of his wealth to philanthropy.

 2024 stock manipulation charges and arrest

 On July 16, 2024, the Seoul Southern District prosecutors' office revealed that an arrest warrant was sought against Kim on stock manipulation charges which were related to price-rigging that took place in 2023 during a bidding war over SM Entertainment.
 On July 22, 2024, Kim made an appearance at the Seoul Southern District Court.
 Shortly after midnight on July 23, 2024, Kim was arrested.
 He was acquitted by the Seoul Southern District Court on October 21, 2025.

 Personal life

-Kim is one of the richest men in South Korea, with Forbes estimating his net worth at around $4.7 billion in December, 2023.
-He lives in Seoul with his wife Miseon Hyeong and their 2 children.
+Kim lives in Seoul with his wife Mi-seon Hyeong and their 2 children.

 In 2021, Kim signed the Giving Pledge, promising to donate more than 50% of his net worth to worthy social causes.